 4. Put the churn tub into the freezer for an hour to continue setting or put the custard straight into the container it will be stored in.

-5. Don’t forget to lable the containers with the flavour.
+5. Don’t forget to label the containers with the flavour.

 Biscoff biscuits make amazing ice-cream sandwiches.